-Item Description Power Port For connecting the router to a power socket via the provided power adapter.
+Item Description Power On/Off Button Press this button to power on or off the router.
+Power Port For connecting the router to a power socket via the provided power adapter.
 WAN Port For connecting to a DSL/Cable modem, or an Ethernet jack.
 LAN Ports (1/2/3/4) For connecting your PC or other wired devices to the router.
-WDC/Doost Button Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
-WPS/Reset Button Press and hold the button until all LEDs turn off to reset the router to its factory default settings Antennas Used for wireless operation and data transmit.
+M/DC//M/: F: Dutton Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
+WPS/Wi-Fi Button Press and hold the button for 5 seconds to turn on or off the wireless function of your router.
+Reset Button Press and hold the button until all LEDs turn on to reset the router to its factory default settings.
+Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.